habruening/AssemblyLanguageTool/README.md

 * 0x2 is the program entry point (relatively from 0x3000)
 * test.lis is a listing file that is automatically generated for testing purposes.

+This program will generate for you a simple listing file for testing purposes.

 7. Test the program

 Execute